quintengrable/urban_info_group4_final_proj/README.md

 Both the OSM file and the GTFS files are necessary to create the transport network when working with R5Py.
 Routing calculations cannot be performed without obtaining this data first.

+Also necessary for R5Py is a Java Development Environment.
+For more details read this page: https://r5py.readthedocs.io/stable/user-guide/installation/installation.html

+It is not recommended to run R5Py with less than 4GB of RAM, and 8GB+ is preferred.

 # Project Structure
 * `/data`: Contains raw and processed data files necessary for the analysis
 * `/notebooks`: